AlfredoCubitos/Scan2Folder/README.md

 * The script is tested only with a HP CM1312 device
 * Only one (the first) scanner is usable
-* If the LED does not become green after the device is switched on, may be your device is not supported
+* If the LED does not turn green after the device is switched on, may be your device is not supported
-* If the LED becomes green and the button keeps yellow, the scanner is locked by another device/thread
+* If the LED does not turn green and the button keeps yellow, the scanner is locked by another device/thread

-### Thanks to

-Nicolas Bernaerts who inspired me with his [script](http://www.bernaerts-nicolas.fr/linux/74-ubuntu/264-ubuntu-hp-mfp-scanner-scantofolder)